 Book directly with the hotel

-Hotel comparison websites are great for research, but when it comes to booking wheelchair accessible hotels, it should always be done directly.
+Hotel comparison websites are great for research, but when it comes to booking wheelchair accessible hotel rooms, it should always be done directly.
 This will help guarantee your wheelchair accessible reservation.

 Be Prepared Should the Following Problems Arise: